 Widely regarded as a “people hacker,” Dr. Goulston began his career as an interventional psychiatrist focusing on suicide and violence intervention and prevention and UCLA professor of psychiatry.
 He then extended his work to training FBI and police hostage negotiators and then to the corporate world and NGOs.

 His “people hacking” has now extended to, “hacking genius,” and he has recently been speaking, writing and providing webinars on “Insanely Great!
 How to Think Like Steve Jobs.”
-Along with that he helps companies to … Read the rest
+Along with that he helps companies to see into … Read the rest

 Episode 17 – Harness the Power of Momentum